THURSDAY, MAY 18, 2000

 The care Krimmel shows in his work puts the vessels in high demand, commanding prices from $500 to $10,000 in elegant art galleries from coast to coast, including Boulder's Master Goldsmiths.
 Dale Nish, one of the movers and shakers in the renaissance of contemporary lathe work, says of Krimmel's work, "In this level of craft, he is without peer in the world."
 American Woodturner wrote of one of Krimmel's vessels, "To say it is a beautiful piece is to state the obvious.
 To recognize how, by being beautiful, it transcends ordinary expectations of the material and this process is to begin to understand the meaning of crafting beautiful things."

-Krimmel's works are now in the collections of Boeing Aircraft, the Hoyt Institute of Art in New Castle PA, the Denver Art Museum, as well as the Smithsonian and the Los Angeles County Museum of Art.
+Krimmel's works are now in the collections of Boeing Aircraft, the Hoyt Institute of Art in New Castle PA, the Denver Art Museum ,the Frick Collection as well as the Smithsonian and the Los Angeles County Museum of Art.

 There are a number of credos by which Krimmel actually lives his artistic life.
 On the subject of working at home he is often heard to say, "as long as we are home relaxing a bit, we may as well get some work done."
 And on the topic of self employment, "working for yourself is great; you can work as much as you want, as long as it's all the time."